redhat-na-ssa/golden-path-project-setup/docs/02-deploy-service-mesh-rhoai.md

 ![](/images/OCPDashboard.gif) <br>

-We will use this dashboard to install KServe and Red Hat OpenShift AI (RHOAI).
+We will use this dashboard to install Service Mesh and Red Hat OpenShift AI (RHOAI).
  First, we will need to switch from 'All Clusters' to your 'local-cluster'.  <br><br>